Daniel-KM/Omeka-S-module-CleanUrl/README.md

 This module may be used with the module [Archive Repertory] to set similar paths for real files (item_set_identifier / item_identifier / true_filename).

+### Main site

+In some cases, Omeka S is used like in Omeka Classic, with a main site and some exhibits or decentralized sites (see omeka/omeka-s#870).
+In such cases, the prefix "/s/site-slug" is useless and not seo and user friendly.

+To set the main site:
+- first, set the default site in the main settings of Omeka;
+- second, copy the file [config/routes.main_slug.php] in the Omeka config folder;
+- third, fill the slug of the main site as const `MAIN_SITE_SLUG`.

 ### Identifiers ###